Text Link

 • Physical exam and lab studies

 Treatment for orthorexia may occur on an inpatient or outpatient basis.
 Inpatient programs involve living at the facility for the duration of the eating disorder treatment program.
 Outpatient care is more flexible and involves living at home and attending scheduled treatment sessions.
 Still, many treatment barriers exist.
-If you lack treatment access, either due to geography, transportation, or scheduling, virtual care may be a viable option.
+Virtual care may be viable if you lack treatment access due to geography, transportation, or scheduling.

 If you think you or a loved one have experienced any symptoms of orthorexia nervosa, it’s important to seek eating disorder treatment right away.